-Companies may choose a delivery model that works best for them: remote delivery, on-site, at Penn College, or in portable labs.
+Companies may choose a delivery model that works best for them: remote delivery, on-site, or at Penn College.
 This customizable model is flexible enough to meet the demands of nearly any company in any industry.
 In order to address the challenges faced by manufacturers due to the skills gap, apprenticeships have been increasingly stressed by employers and policy makers.
 Penn College provides flexible, innovative approaches to the Related Instruction component of programs, yielding the highest caliber of training with minimal disruptions to workflow.
 And with numerous options for employees to pursue degrees in nearly any apprenticeship related field, the benefits to employees are extensive.

 DOL approved apprenticeship occupations

 for every one dollar employers spend on apprenticeship programs

 employees are employed after completing their apprenticeship program

 2000 REQUIRED OJT HOURS

 per year of apprenticeship

 per year of Related Training Instruction received by each apprentice